Sebjet24/PyBer_Analysis/README.md

 ## Results:

-- Rural cities has the least amount of drivers, rides and total fares.
+- The number of drivers, rides, and total fares are lowest in rural areas.
-- Urban cities have the most amount of drivers, rides and total fares.
+- The number of drivers, rides, and total fares are highest in urban areas.
 - Suburban cities are in the middle having the 2nd most drivers, rides and total fares.
 - Although Rural cities see the least amount of drivers,rides & fares the have the highest average of fare per ride and fare per driver.
 - Although the Urban cities command the most drivers, rides and fares they have the lowest average of fare per ride and fare per driver.